Hardcore (1979 film): Plot

 In San Francisco, Niki connects Van Dorn to Tod, a dealer linked to Ratan, a sadistic sadomasochistic pornographer rumored to produce snuff films.
-In a dimly lit sex shop, Van Dorn endures a screening of Ratan's latest film—a gruesome murder of a Mexican sex worker in Tijuana — traumatized, yet relieved to see the victim isn't Kristen.
+In a dimly lit sex shop, Van Dorn endures a screening of Ratan's latest film—a gruesome murder of a Mexican sex worker in Tijuana—traumatized, yet relieved to see the victim isn't Kristen.

 Pressure mounts as Van Dorn demands Tod's address from Niki, who fears abandonment once Kristen is found.
 A heated confrontation culminates in Van Dorn striking her, forcing her compliance.
 Tracking Tod to a bondage dungeon, Van Dorn brutalizes him into revealing Ratan's hideout: a nightclub hosting live sex shows.
 There, Van Dorn discovers Ratan and Kristen in the small audience watching two performers on stage.

-Chaos erupts as Van Dorn confronts Ratan, who attempts to slash him with a knife before escaping from the nightclub into the street.
+A brawl erupts as Van Dorn confronts Ratan, who slashes him with a knife before escaping from the nightclub into the street.
 Mast, who has yet to enter the club, attempts to apprehend Ratan.
-After struggling to draw his weapon, Mast kills Ratan and dies in the entrance of a porn theater.
-Onlookers watch in horror as the police arrive.
+After struggling to draw his weapon, Mast shoots Ratan who dies in the entrance of a porn theater.
+While onlookers watch in horror as the police arrive.
 In the aftermath, Van Dorn finds Kristen cowering in the club's basement.
-To his devastation, she reveals she fled voluntarily, rejecting his stifling upbringing for a world where she felt seen.
+To his devastation, she reveals in anger she fled voluntarily, rejecting his stifling upbringing for a world where she felt seen.
 Tearfully, Van Dorn admits his emotional failings, rooted in his austere faith, and pleads for reconciliation.
 Reluctantly, Kristen agrees to return home.

 As they depart, Van Dorn spots Niki in the crowd.
 He attempts a hollow gesture of gratitude, but both understand their bond is severed.
 Niki disappears into the shadows, resigned to her bleak reality, while Van Dorn and Kristen retreat to Grand Rapids—their futures uncertain, their wounds far deeper than flesh.